Meet the Trust

 Tina Pope

-Until recently I was chair of the Board of Trustees for Paekākāriki School, having been on governing boards in the past for Tenants Protection Association and Community Law Centre in Christchurch.
-I’ve worked for Housing New Zealand and as a tenancy educator in the past, and currently put my law degree to good use doing legal and technical writing and editing.
-I’m passionate about building strong and connected community and Paekākāriki truly is my place.
-I lived here 20 years ago and returned with my husband Mike and kids Olive and Louis six years ago.
+I’ve worked in the justice and housing sectors for four decades.
+I've managed properties for Housing New Zealand, worked as a tenancy educator and advocate, and sat on governing boards at Christchurch's Community Law Centre and Tenants Protection Association.
+I’m passionate about being part of ensuring Paekākāriki remains a strong, connected and diverse community, and Paekākāriki truly is my place.
+I lived here 26 years ago and returned with my husband Mike and now-grown kids, Olive and Louis, 15 years ago.
 I believe warm, dry and affordable housing for all is a basic human right and is necessary before any other social issues can be addressed.
 I believe housing is about homes and communities, not capital gains.
 I believe tenure protection is vital for everyone and particularly for children.
-I feel concerned that our school roll is dropping because families can’t afford to stay here.
+I am committed to justice for Ngāti Haumia ki Paekākāriki, who through the loss of their land are fragmented and have just one remaining section in the village.
+I know the solutions to our housing problems lie here in this special community.

-Photographed Terry Fenn
+Photographed: Terry Fenn

 (Credit: Terry Fenn, 2025)